 POPULAR SOCIAL ACTIVITIES FORMED BY AND FOR WINDRIDGE RESIDENTS

-This very popular activity takes place in owners’ homes, rather than the community room.
-Owners take turns preparing one course of a four course meal, with host of the dinner serving the entrée.
-With each subsequent meeting, course responsibility and the host rotates with the three other participants.
+This very popular activity takes place in owners’ homes, rather than the Community Room.
+Owners take turns preparing one course of a four course meal, with the host of the dinner serving the entrée.
+With each subsequent meeting, course responsibility and the host rotate with the three other participants.
 There are two “sessions”, one in early spring and summer and the other in the fall and early winter.

-CHEAP EATS – Out to lunch for less about $15
+CHEAP EATS – Out to lunch for about $15

 Email announcements with the next location are sent as reminders each month or you can look for the “Cocktail Flag” outside the host’s house.
 Contact Stephanie Denson (603-380-0121) or the office to add your name to the email list to ensure you receive your monthly reminders.
 Attendance is of course voluntary, but this is a great chance to meet your neighbors, see unique homes, and share some wonderful food.
 (As of January 2022, this activity is on hiatus due to the pandemic.)

 The Landscape Committee is open to all who are interested in helping make our grounds even more beautiful.
-The Committee reviews and makes recommendations to the Board for all landscape requests, and plans and executes new projects throughout the community.
-If you like getting your hands in the dirt, contact Beverly Watkins (312-513-6309) for more information.
+The committee reviews and makes recommendations to the Board for all landscape requests, and plans and executes new projects throughout the community.
+If you like getting your hands in the dirt, contact Ginny Hacker (firstname.lastname@example.org) for more information.

 The women’s bridge club meets on the 1st and 3rd Thursday of the month at 12:30 p.m.
 Contact Elle Keppler (317-549-2358) for information.)